Mahoning County libraries to offer curbside book checkout during pandemic

-YOUNGSTOWN, Ohio (WKBN) – Mahoning County’s libraries are developing new options for book checkout during the pandemic.
+YOUNGSTOWN, Ohio (WYTV) – Mahoning County’s libraries are developing new options for book checkout during the pandemic.

 Along with their library card service, the library says it’s working on a date to begin curbside pickups.